1SHAMAY1/SYNAPSE/README.md

+# SYNAPSE: Synthetic Yield Network for Autonomous Parallel Swarm Execution
-# SYNAPSE: Neural Cognitive Swarm Command Station
+## Neural Cognitive Swarm Command Station

 **SYNAPSE** is a high-performance, multimodal multi-agent orchestration platform designed for massively parallel technical execution.
 It transforms standard large language model interactions into a persistent, high-density command station optimized for more than 100-agent swarm coordination and recursive context optimization.